AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 on the :cpp:`LPInfo` object passed to the constructor of linear operators.

-HYPRE
+hypre
 =====

-AMReX can use HYPRE BoomerAMG as a bottom solver (currently for cell-centered problems only), as we have mentioned.
+AMReX can use hypre BoomerAMG as a bottom solver (currently for cell-centered problems only), as we have mentioned.
 For challenging problems, our geometric multigrid solver may have difficulty solving, whereas an algebraic multigrid method might be more robust.
 We note